kubernetes/enhancements/keps/sig-node/693-topology-manager/README.md

 ## Windows considerations

 Topology manager is already enabled on Windows in order to support the device manager.
-The same configuration options and PRR applies to Windows.
-The CPU manager and Memory Manager can independently be enabled to support advance configuration where affinity is applied.
-In the future a new Policy maybe required to address unique Numa Memory Management as described in the
+Since there are no changes to the Topology manager, the answers to the [Production Readiness Review](#production-readiness-review-questionnaire) section also apply to Windows when CPU and Memory manager are added as hint providers.
+The CPU manager and Memory Manager can independently be enabled or disabled to support cases where the features needs to be shut off.
-Windows Section on the Memory Manager KEP.
+In the future a new Policy (and new KEP) for the Topology manager maybe required to address unique Windows Numa Memory Management requirements as described in the Windows Section on the Memory Manager KEP.